 When you fly all the way across the Pacific to Fiji, you could be forgiven for wanting to do nothing but eat, drink, and have a small army of friendly people waiting on you and entertaining you.
+That’s easy to do at Turtle Island Resort.

 This private island resort is happy to grant that Fantasy Island wish for you.
 The staffers at Turtle Island Fiji even know you’re coming when they see “The plane, the plane!” as it glides down toward the beach after landing in the water.
 As I took off my shoes to wade to the shore, two men grabbed my wife and carried her to the beach.
 There someone handed us our welcome cocktails—the ones we had requested in advance via an e-mail form—and then our private “bure mama” introduced herself.